Can I Withdraw My TRS Contributions?

 - a traditional or rollover IRA and a Roth IRA.

 If you do not elect a rollover, federal tax law requires that TRS withhold 20% federal tax from the taxable portion of your refund.
 You may also be required to pay an additional 10% federal tax on early distribution when you separate from service before the year in which you reach 55.

 TRS will not withhold the additional 10%.
 However, you will pay this tax at the time you complete your federal tax return for the year in which you receive your refund.
 Georgia tax withholding from your refund check is not mandatory and may be paid when you file your Georgia tax return.

-To apply for a refund of contributions, please complete click on Apply for Refund of Contributions on your online account.
-Please read the instructions on the form carefully and fully complete the application to avoid delays in processing your refund.
-A copy of your driver's license, certified birth certificate, passport, immigration papers, or a state ID issued in lieu of a drivers license must accompany this application.
+To apply for a refund of contributions, login to your account, and then click Apply for Refund of Contributions on the right navigation panel.
+Please read all instructions carefully and fully complete the application to avoid delays in processing your refund.

 At the end of the process, to ensure the security of your funds, you must print and sign a copy of the summary page, and then mail or fax this document to TRS along with a copy of a valid form of government issued identification:

 - a state issued driver’s license or ID card,

 - a certified birth certificate,

 - the identification page from a passport,